We are closed.

-Excludes Alaska, California, Hawaii, and outside the US
+Excludes Alaska, Arizona, California, Hawaii, and outside the US

 If you've heard that hostas can grow in any soil type, even poor soil, that's not exactly true.
 While established hostas tend to become comfortable in any soil over time, they certainly won't thrive and retain the beautiful leaves that you grow them for.
 Young hostas planted in poor soil will eventually succomb to disease and die.